Keeper-Security/secrets-manager/integration/keeper_secrets_manager_cli/README.md

-# Keeper Secret Manager CLI
+# Keeper Secrets Manager CLI

 ## Overview

-The Keeper Secret Manager command line interface, ksm, is a tool to:
+The Keeper Secrets Manager command line interface, ksm, is a tool to:

 * View and update secret records.
 * Replace environmental variable, and inline parameters, used by an application or script.